 Diaries, correspondence, reminiscences, and other papers of Peake, who served as a Protestant Episcopal missionary to the Ojibwe Indians, Civil War chaplain, and home missionary and pastor in California, North Dakota, and Minnesota.
 The diaries (1856-1905) cover Peake’s missionary activities at Crow Wing, Fort Ripley, and Gull Lake (MN); and his pastoral service at Austin, Minnesota (ca. 1865-1867), in California (1867-1878), at Moorhead and Detroit, Minnesota, and Valley City, North Dakota (ca. 1878-1889), and at Faribault (ca. 1890s).
 They provide information on pastoral calls, sermons, baptisms, marriages, confirmations, St. Mary’s Hall in Faribault, and the Protestant Episcopal Home in St. Paul.
 Peake’s correspondents included such important Episcopal figures as the Reverend Ezekiel Gear, the Reverend Joseph A. Gilfillan, Bishops Henry B. Whipple and Jackson Kemper, and Enmegahbowh (John Johnson), a Native missionary among the Ojibway.
 Also present are reminiscences by Peake, Mrs. Peake, and Enmegahbowh, records (1853-1861) of confirmations at Gull Lake, account books (1889-1895), and an account of the abandoned town of Crow Wing.

-MNHS call number: See the finding aid in the library (A/.P357).
+MNHS call number: See the finding aid in the library or use the scanned PDF (A/.P357).

 Edmund F. Ely and Family Papers, 1833-1931.